jpreardon/weighter/WORKLOG.md

 # Worklog

+## TODO

+- Get environment set up
+- Get basic user auth working (I think I steal from the Float Plan App for this)
+- Add weight tracking
+- Import old weight data
+- Push to prod, and use
+- Add a simple visualization
+- Post MVP trackers
+  - Water
+  - Exercise
+  - Good habits (like journaling etc.)
+  - Meal log

+## 2019-11-04

+I'm going to run this first bit right off my [worklog from the float plan app](https://github.com/jpreardon/float-plan/blob/master/WORKLOG.md)...

+- Set up a new environment on Cloud 9
+- Rails 5 was already installed in the environment, upgraded to 6.

 ## 2019-11-03

 I'm going to take this in a different direction, hopefully one that will yield faster results.
 The prior attempt at this was built on Express for the API and some very basic HTML/CSS/Javascript.
 I have been using it almost daily for quite a while, maybe two years.